Roay-Abdullah/Snake-Water-Gun-Game/README.md

 ## 📚 Concepts I Practiced

-*Variables and data types*
+- Variables and data types
-*Dictionaries*
-*Conditional statements*
-*Functions*
+- Dictionaries
+- Conditional statements
+- Functions
-*Global vs local variables*
+- Global vs local variables
-*GUI widgets (Button, Label)*
+- GUI widgets (Button, Label)
-*Event handling*
+- Event handling
-*Basic game logic implementation*
+- Basic game logic implementation

 ## 🔮 Future Improvements

-*Improve the GUI layout and design*
+- Improve the GUI layout and design
-*Add images or icons for Snake, Water, and Gun*
+- Add images or icons for Snake, Water, and Gun
-*Add a Restart Game button*
+- Add a Restart Game button
-*Refactor the code using Object-Oriented Programming (OOP)* *Add sound effects for better user experience*
+- Refactor the code using Object-Oriented Programming (OOP)
+- Add sound effects for better user experience*

 ## ⭐ Final Note
-This project is part of my learning journey in Python.
+This project is part of my learning journey in Python.<br>
-If you’re also starting out, feel free to explore, modify, and improve it.
+If you’re also starting out, feel free to explore, modify, and improve it.<br>
 If you find this project helpful or interesting, consider giving it a ⭐ on GitHub!